hyperledger-archives/fabric-chaintool-original/README.md

 [![Build Status](https://travis-ci.org/ghaskins/chaintool.svg?branch=master)](https://travis-ci.org/ghaskins/chaintool)

-# chaintool - Hyperledger Chaincode Compiler (Work In Progress)
+# chaintool - Hyperledger Chaincode Compiler

 ## Introduction

-_chaintool_ is a proposal for a toolchain to assist in various phases of [hyperledger](https://github.com/hyperledger) chaincode development, such as compilation, test, packaging, and deployment.
-A chaincode app developer may express the interface in a highlevel protobuf structure and _chaintool_ will generate (1) the chaincode with appropriate methods stub and (2) package it for the user so it can be directly deployed.
+_chaintool_ is a toolchain to assist in various phases of [Hyperledger Fabric](https://github.com/hyperledger/fabric) chaincode development, such as compilation, test, packaging, and deployment.
+A chaincode app developer may express the interface in a highlevel protobuf structure and _chaintool_ will generate (1) the chaincode with appropriate method stubs and (2) package it for the user so it can be directly deployed.

 ### Why?